-The proposal worksheet asks you to indicate your essay topic, create a title for the essay, outline your essay plan, and list some of the sources you will be using.
+The proposal worksheet asks you to tell me your essay topic, create a title for the essay, outline your essay plan, and list some of the sources you will be using.
 A model worksheet answer can be found on the assignment page.
 You are welcome to use ideas from this worksheet, but please do not simply cut and paste bits from it (this will be flagged on Turnitin).

-Complete the essay proposal worksheet on Canvas and submit it to Turnitin (no hard copy is required).
-Proposals will be graded online and returned, with feedback, by 4 October.
+Complete the essay proposal worksheet on Canvas and submit it to Turnitin via the Canvas assignment page (no hard copy is required).
+Proposals will be graded online and returned, with feedback, within one week.